 A good pair of boots gives a feeling of comfort like few other things.
-A comfort like that of a home cooked meal after your first semester at college, or of squeaking by with that passing grade that you probably didn’t deserve.
+A comfort like that of a home cooked meal after your first semester at college.
+Or that of squeaking by with that passing grade that you probably didn’t deserve.
 A poor pair of boots, on the other hand, gives an incessant displeasure like that of a repeatedly bit cheek.

 Now, here at College Outside, I write and take photos to share my love of the outdoors and the adventures I have there.
-I want to help reach other students who have the same loves that I do, and maybe spread a little knowledge while learning from others.
-However, I don’t mind some of the other perks too, so when I was asked if I wanted to sample some adidas Outdoor gear and write a review of the product, I jumped at the chance.
+I want to help reach other students who have the same loves that I do.
+Maybe I can spread a little knowledge while learning from others.
+However, I don’t mind some of the other perks too.
+So, when I was asked if I wanted to sample some adidas Outdoor gear and write a review of the product, I jumped at the chance.
 Knowing that my quest for the perfect JMT boot was far from being accomplished, I asked for a pair of boots.
-About a week later, I checked my mail and, like a kid on Christmas day, I ripped open the package and marveled at my new, shiny blue adidas Terrex Fast GTX Surrounds.
+About a week later, I checked my mail and, like a kid on Christmas day, I ripped open the package.
+I marveled at my new, shiny blue adidas Terrex Fast GTX Surrounds.

 These boots have more than met the challenges with which I have presented them.
-They seem to be a combination of all of the best features of my other boots and trail runners without their individual faults.
+They’re a combination of all of the best features of my other boots and trail runners without their individual faults.
 I am happy to say that I will use them for my through hike of the John Muir Trail; in fact, I can’t imagine doing it with any other boot.